Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-views.md

 ## packetery-module-views: purpose

-packetery-module-views renders what the Packeta plugin shows, and it loads the scripts and the styles that those screens need.
-The module holds the templates of the admin order detail, of the customer order detail and of the email footer
+packetery-module-views renders five templates of the Packeta plugin, and it loads the scripts and the styles of every Packeta screen.
+The module renders the delivery detail of the admin order, the order detail of the customer and the footer of the order email [VERIFY: src/Packetery/Module/Views/ViewAdmin.php#renderDeliveryDetail].
+The templates themselves live in the `template` directory of the plugin, and the other modules render their own templates.
-[VERIFY: src/Packetery/Module/Views/ViewAdmin.php#renderDeliveryDetail].
 It decides which asset belongs to which screen [VERIFY: src/Packetery/Module/Views/AssetManager.php#enqueueAdminAssets].

 packetery-module-views also runs the onboarding tours of the plugin, which show the administrator one setting after another [VERIFY: src/Packetery/Module/Views/WizardAssetManager.php#enqueueWizardAssets].
 The module holds 6 files, 1090 lines of logic and 18 public methods.
-It carries no Packeta business
-rule: every value comes from another module.
+Nearly every value comes from another module, and the module adds only presentation rules such as the first date that the date picker of the order grid offers
+[VERIFY: src/Packetery/Module/Views/AssetManager.php#enqueueAdminAssets].

 > ⚠ add business context (elicitation)

 ## packetery-module-views: public interface

-packetery-module-views exposes the render methods and the asset methods that the hook module registers.
+packetery-module-views exposes the render methods and the asset methods that the hook module registers, and two builders that the other modules call directly.

 | Member | Signature / path | Behaviour | Anchor |
 |---|---|---|---|